 We discuss the natural history of essential thrombocythaemia with short and medium terms risks of clotting (thrombosis)and bleeding (haemorrhage) events and long term risks of transformation to myelofibrosis (with stiffened bone marrow,enlarging spleen, falling blood counts and aggressive disease course) or acute leukaemia.
 In particular we discuss thatmany patients do not suffer any of these complications.
 This condition is due to abnormal control of blood cellproduction.
 In about half of patients this is due to an abnormal sequence in a gene called JAK2; this change causesincreased growth and is known as JAK2 V617F.
 There is no clear difference in the disease of patients who either haveor do not have this mutation.

+We reviewtreatment strategies for this condition ranging from management of cardiovascular risk factors (control of bloodpressure screening for cholesterol problems) and low dose aspirin for patients without increased risk of bleeding.
 Control of the platelet count with a drug is offered for high risk patients, high risk implying that patients are at high risk ofparticularly clotting but also bleeding events.
 Such patients being defined by any ONE of: Age over 60 years, previousclotting or bleeding events or platelet count more than 1500×109/l.
 Under some circumstances — treated hypertension ordiabetes — there is also emerging evidence for an elevated white cell count as a marker of high risk disease.

+The three main treatment options and their various side effects are explained in depth as summarised below.
 Hydroxycarbamide or Hydroxyurea being the “gold standard” therapy supported by trial data showing it reduced clotting(especially in JAK2 V617F positive patients) and bleeding events and potentially slow transformation to myelofibrosisand being associated with few short term side effects – mild stomach upset, some mouth and skin ulceration but carriesthe potential un- quantified risk of slightly increasing transformation to leukaemia.
 In comparison Anagrelide does reduceclotting and bleeding but less well than Hydroxycarbamide, it does not slow myelofibrotic transformation but also doesnot increase the risk of leukaemia.
 The major side effects of Anagrelide being: headaches, palpitations, diarrhoea, fluidretention.
 Lastly Interferon given by injection has never been compared formally to the other two treatments but is likelyto be similar with some anecdotal reports suggesting reduction or reversal of fibrosis, safety in pregnancy and no risk ofleukaemia.
 The side effects of Interferon being: flu- like symptoms for the first two weeks, and high incidence of fatigueand depression in the long term.

 I encourage all patients to have an annual review of weight, blood pressure, cholesterol and diabetes screen.
 All areencouraged and advised on healthy lifestyle not smoking etc. I tell all patients that this is a form of blood cancerexplaining that there is a spectrum of cancers.
-Then Low risk ET, age less than 40, platelets less than 1500 (sometimes I allow this to be higher) no risk factors (see paras
+Then

 All patients receive written information about their disease and different treatment options.
 They are also giveninformation about patient support groups (we hold one at least twice a year on behalf of MPD Voice.
 All patients are encouraged to bring a friend or relative to the consultations initially.